Tangent curves to degenerating hypersurfaces: Component contributions and geometric applications

 This combinatorial type may degenerate as we move towards the boundary of the fixed locus.
 Note, however, that since the fixed locus only contains degenerations of contracted components, and every leaf is non-contracted by stability, the number of leaves $m$ remains constant on the entire fixed locus (whereas the number of edges may exceed $r$ over the boundary).

 We assume for simplicity that the generic combinatorial type takes the following form:

-Indeed, this is always the local structure, and the general case follows from this one by induction on the vertices.
-The fixed locus is (up to a finite cover) $\Fup_{\Theta}=\ol{\Mcal}_{0,m+1}$.
+Indeed, this is always the local structure around each vertex.
+To prove that $\e(\LogOb|_{\Fup_\Theta})$ is pure weight, it is equivalent to prove that it is pure weight when pulled back to each factor of the fixed locus $\Fup_\Theta$.
+We may thus consider each vertex individually.
+Up to a finite cover, we have $\Fup_{\Theta}=\ol{\Mcal}_{0,m+1}$.
 We begin by considering the target offset bundles $\OO(c_i)$.
 Away from the boundary of $\Fup_{\Theta}$, we compute

 where $p_{j(i)}$ is the fixed point mapped to by the non-contracted leaf component $C_{v_i}$ away from its intersection with $C_{v_0}$.
 As the combinatorial type degenerates, this formula must be modified with appropriate boundary corrections, which we now describe.
 Given a partition $A \sqcup B = \{1,\ldots,m,x\}$ with $x \in B$, we let